Putting Together Your Down Payment

 VA loans are guaranteed by the U.S. Department of Veterans Affairs.
 Service persons and veterans can receive a VA loan, which usually offers a low interest rate, no down payment, and limited closing costs.
 Although the VA does not actually provide the mortgages, it does issue a certificate of eligibility to apply for a VA mortgage.

 You can finance a down payment with a second mortgage that closes with the first.
 Usually the piggyback loan is for 10 percent of the purchase price, while the first mortgage covers 80 percent.
 Rather than the usual 20 percent down payment, the buyer will just have to pull together the remaining 10 percent.

 - Carry-Back loans

-With a carry-back mortgage, the you borrow part of the seller's home equity..
-The buyer finances the highest percentage of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
-Usually you'll pay a somewhat higher interest rate with the loan from the seller.
+With a carry-back mortgage, the seller loans you part of his or her home equity.
+The buyer funds the majority of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
+Often, this kind of second mortgage will have a higher rate of interest.

 The satisfaction will be the same, no matter how you manage to come up with the down payment.
 Your brand new home will be your reward!